AnEmortalKid/scryhub/docs/EXTENSION_GUIDE.md

 You must support the following message types:

+* `scryhub.library.protocolCheck` - return what version of the `protocol` you support
 * `scryhub.library.listStores` - return all stores you can get info for
 * `scryhub.library.lookupCard` - given a store and card search, return a product result

 At a high level, here's the steps we will take:

 1. Define your chrome extension
+1. Implement the Check Protocol message handling
 1. Implement the List Stores message handling
 1. Implement the Lookup card message handling
 1. Hooking up our extension to `ScryHub`